amaranth-lang/amaranth/docs/guide.rst

     port_i = Signal(4)
     m.submodules += IOBufferInstance(port, i=port_i)

-In the output configuration, the buffer combinatorially drives the port by a value :py:`o`:
+In the output configuration, the buffer combinationally drives the port by a value :py:`o`:

 .. testcode::